linroger/FinanceCompendium/II. Economics/International/International Economics/99 - Index and Full Chapter Content.md

 In this historical milestone, we see that global climate change can have important consequences for international trade, by which we mean the movement of goods (such as cargo) and services (such as the shipping of the cargo) across borders.
 To move goods from South Korea (or elsewhere in Asia) to Europe would normally involve a trip through the Suez Canal (in the Middle East) at much greater cost.
 The Northern Sea Route is shorter than the Suez Canal route by about 4,000 nautical miles.
 If the Northern Sea Route becomes passable for much of the year, then we would expect that the amount of trade from Asia to Europe will increase.

-In this book, we will study international trade in goods and services and will learn the economic forces that determine what that trade looks like: what products are traded; who trades them; at what quantities and prices they are traded; and what the
+In this book, we will study international trade in goods and services and will learn the economic forces that determine what that trade looks like: what products are traded; who trades them; at what quantities and prices they are traded; and what the benefits and costs of trade are.
+We will also learn about the policies that governments use to shape trade patterns among countries.

 1 International Trade